malkzidan/marketing-customer-sales-analytics/README.md

 ### From Data to Business Decisions

-A team-based Data Analytics project focused on transforming customer, marketing, and sales data into actionable business insights.
+A team-based Data Analytics project focused on analyzing customer, marketing, and sales data and transforming it into actionable business insights.

-This project follows an end-to-end analytics journey:
+The project follows an end-to-end analytics journey:

 **Data → Cleaning → Analysis → Visualization → Dashboard → Insights → Recommendations**